CLASSES

 1 to 12 Credit Hours, 1 to 12 Lecture hours

-PST 4752 - Philosophical Issues in Computation
+PHIL 4752 - Philosophical Issues in Computation

 Introduction to metaphysical and epistemological issues in foundations, methods, and implications of computing.
 Issues include: minds, brains, and machines; representation and language; simulating nature.
 Crosslisted with CS 4752.